1) Post-operative processes after the Suprapubic Uterine Suspension

 - You may experience dizziness caused by the General Anesthesia, so you should take a rest until recovery.

 - You will be monitored at the recovery room for 1-2 hours.
 When you are conscious with normal vital sign, the anesthesiologist will allow you to be monitored in the Inpatient Building.

-- In the Inpatient Building, you will take an antibiotic, an anti-inflammatory, and an acetaminophen, as prescribed by Dr. Vitasna.
+- You will take an antibiotic, an anti-inflammatory, and an acetaminophen, as prescribed by Dr. Vitasna.
 In case of no recovery from the acetaminophen, you should inform the nurse to ask for the analgesic injection.
 You should take a rest to monitor and reduce pain and inflammation around the surgical wound.

-- After the Suprapubic Uterine Suspension, the surgical wound needs to be covered with a gauze pack to stop the bleeding, and you may also need a urethral catheter for 2-3 days after the surgery.
+- After the surgery, the surgical wound needs to be covered with a gauze pack to stop the bleeding, and you may also need a urethral catheter for 2-3 days after the surgery.

-- After 2-3 days of the Suprapubic Uterine Suspension, the urinary catheter will be removed.
+- After 2-3 days of the surgery, the urinary catheter will be removed.
 Dr. Vitasna will remove a gauze pack, and she will clean the surgical wound with antiseptic, then the surgical wound will be covered with the Tegaderm® to prevent moisture around the surgical wound.